 Cain’s anger was not theological confusion—it was moral exposure.

-* Faithful worship silently confronts unfaithful hearts.
+* Faithful acceptable worship silently confronts unfaithful hearts.. with the truth in love.

 Modern Parallel:

-• Integrity alone becomes an accusation.
+Integrity alone becomes an accusation.

 II.
 NOAH: THE OFFENSE OF OBEDIENT FAITH